 In June 2012 the Council adopted the 2012-22 Long-term Plan.
-This plan outlined the services we planned to deliver for the next 10 years.
+This plan outlined the services we planned to deliver for the next ten years.

-This Annual Report explains how we've delivered on year one of the Long-term Plan.
+This annual report explains how we've delivered on year one of the Long-term Plan.

-The Long-term Plan outlined our vision for the city - Wellington Towards 2040: Smart Capital, which contains four outcomes for the city: to be people centred, connected, an eco-city and have a dynamic central city.
+The Long-term Plan outlined our vision for Wellington.
+Wellington Towards 2040: Smart Capital contains four outcomes for the city: to be people centred, connected, an eco-city and have a dynamic central city.
 These outcomes guide our decisions about our services and what we plan to do.
 The Long-term Plan also outlined three priorities to guide us for the next three years: an inclusive place where talent wants to live; a resilient city; and a well managed city.